jen20/jen20.github.io/_posts/2015-09-07-using-hcl-part-1.markdown

 ---
 layout: post
-title: "Using HCL - Part 1"
+title: "Using HCL - Part 1 - Introduction"
 ---

 Many of the [HashiCorp](https://hashicorp.com) projects use a rather nice